Skip to main content

 • Active transaction history

-• Large number of holders
+• Large number of holders (not just a few wallets)

 • Listed on reputable platforms